rahmathr/mynotes/README.md

 <div align="center">

-Made with 💜 using Laravel
+Made with 💜 using Laravel · Hosted on Railway

 </div>